4teamwork/ftw-buildouts/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There is a variety of options which can be configured in the buildout.
-Here is a full example, below is the detail explenation:
+Here is a full example, below is the detail explanation:

 .. code:: ini